santisbon/reference/src/microcloud.md

 ssh pi@node-01 # hostname or IP address
 ```

+!!! attention
+    If you're on a VPN you may need to disconnect from it to access your Pis using the hostname.

 If you want to use the IP address, find your board's IP in your router's admin UI or by going over the list of all devices on your network with `arp -a`.

 If you see a welcome message with `System restart required`, `sudo reboot` and ssh again.